JessicaRulestheUniverse.com

 Helpful worms, sprayable corn, stamp-on make-up

-June 28, 2008 By: jessicazafra Category: Current Events and The Workplace 1 Comment →
+June 28, 2008 By: jessicazafra Category: Current Events, The Workplace 1 Comment →

 The proceedings of the 2008 Young Entrepreneur Award regional finals at the HSBC headquarters in Hong Kong.